GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2024-10-24 20:58:04 IST
+This content is dynamically generated in Indian Time (IST): 2024-10-24 21:10:25 IST

 Current Weather in Coimbatore:
 Temperature: 24.88 °C
-Condition: light rain
+Condition: mist